 - Add flour, stir until completely combined.

-- Combine peanut butter chips, condensed milk, and peanut butter in a medium-sized saucepan over medium-low heat.
+- Combine white chocolate chips, condensed milk, and peanut butter in a medium-sized saucepan over medium-low heat.

-- Stir frequently until peanut butter chips are melted and mixture is smooth.
+- Stir frequently until white chocolate chips are melted and mixture is smooth.

 - Remove from heat, stir in vanilla extract and salt, and pour evenly over brownie batter in pan, use a spatula to spread evenly, if necessary.